jamiehannaford/what-happens-when-k8s/README.md

 and hit enter.
 After a few seconds, I should see three nginx pods spread across all my worker nodes.
 It works like magic, and that's great!
 But what's really going on under the hood?

 One of the awesome things about Kubernetes is that it handles the deployment of workloads across infrastructure through user-friendly APIs.
-Complexity is hidden by simple abstraction.
+Complexity is hidden by simple abstractions.
 But in order to fully understand the value it offers us, it's also useful to understand its internals.
 This guide will lead you through the full lifecycle of a request from the client to the kubelet, linking off to the source code where necessary to illustrate what's going on.

 This is a living document.
 If you spot areas that can be improved or rewritten, contributions are welcome!